Rating Certificate Application

 • What is a boat ID?

-US Sailing has assigned a unique boat ID (SKU) to every boat that was issued an ORC or ORR certificate since 2022.
-You should have received an email from US Sailing assigning you a boat ID for your boat.
+US Sailing assigns a unique boat ID to every boat issued an ORC or ORR certificate since 2022.
+You should have received an email with your boat ID.

 Why do we need a boat ID?